How Blogging and Rod Serling Helped Me Conquer Dyslexia

 I wrote and published ‘Edge Of Summer‘, which featured two gay characters, Richard and Adrian.
 The story went down well with readers and received lots of lovely comments.
 Some readers had already fallen in love with these two guys.

 At least they’d had more than one outing on my blog and at the Carrot Ranch.
-Imagine my surprise then when Charli’s following prompt inspired me to write about Richard and Adrian again.
+I was surprised when Charli’s following prompt inspired me to write about Richard and Adrian again.

 Had I bought Richard back to life?
 No. Well, yes, but I had a good reason for doing so.